Rankin-Cohen brackets for Calabi-Yau modular forms: Introduction

+In the other words, Theorem \ref{theo 5} says that the space of \cy modular forms of positive weight is closed under the Rankin-Cohen brackets of the \cy quasi-modular forms, and hence we provide this space with a canonical Rankin-Cohen algebra structure.
+We prove Theorem \ref{theo 4} and Theorem \ref{theo 5} in Section \ref{section RCACY}.
+It is worth to mention that for various examples of \cy modular forms of negative weight we used the computer and observed that their Rankin-Cohen brackets are again \cy modular forms.
+Thus, we conjecture that the whole space of the \cy modular forms $\cymfs$ is closed under the Rankin-Cohen brackets.

 This manuscript is organized as follows.
 In Section \ref{section RCa} we briefly review the relevant definitions and facts of \cite{zag94} which will be used in the rest of the text.
-Section \ref{section MSGMCD} starts with a short summary of \cite{movnik} and \cite{younes2} which constructs the foundation of the present research and also lets us to have a self contained manuscript.
-After that, we prove that the modular vector field $\Ra$ is a quasi-homogeneous vector field of degree $2$, we define the vector field $\rcv$ and demonstrate the fundamental lemma.
+Section \ref{section MSGMCD} starts with a short summary of \cite{movnik} and \cite{younes2} in Subsections \ref{subsection EMS} and \ref{subsection amsy} which constructs the foundation of the present research and also lets us to have a self contained manuscript.
+After that, in Subsection \ref{subsection R as qhvf} we prove that the modular vector field $\Ra$ is a quasi-homogeneous vector field of degree $2$.
+We introduce the vector field $\rcv$ in Section \ref{subsection rcv} and demonstrate the fundamental lemma.
 In Section \ref{section RCACY} our main results are stated and proved.
-Namely, we define the concepts of: spaces of \cy modular forms and 2\cy modular forms, derivation $\rcdo$, \rs $\rsdo$ and Rankin-Cohen brackets of the \cy modular forms.
-The main results are stated in Theorem \ref{theo 4} and Theorem \ref{theo 5}.
-In different examples of this section, for $n=1,2,3,4$, the derivations $\rcdo,\, \rsdo$ and Rankin-Cohen brackets of a few \cy modular forms are explicitly calculated.
+Namely, we define the concepts of: spaces of \cy quasi-modular forms and \cy modular forms, derivation $\rcdo$, \rs $\rsdo$ and Rankin-Cohen brackets of the \cy quasi-modular forms.
+We provide the proofs of Theorem \ref{theo 4} and Theorem \ref{theo 5} in this section.
+In various examples of the same section, for $n=1,2,3,4$, the derivations $\rcdo,\, \rsdo$ and Rankin-Cohen brackets of a few \cy modular forms are explicitly calculated.
 Section \ref{section FR} deals with the final remarks.
 In this section we state a conjecture which improves our results. \\